For nearly 12 years I have been using C/C++ on a daily basis. It wasn’t until a few days ago that I stumbled upon D.

 … and bonus points for Visual Studio

-Since I have been using Visual Studio Code, I went off to figure out if there is an extension that would support D development and there is:
+Since I have been using Visual Studio Code, I wanted to figure out if there is an extension that would support D development and there is:

 The D language extension basically gives you everything you might desire for getting started.